The cascade: prescribing unauthorised medicines

 Use of a route of administration other than the authorised route

-Use of an unauthorised route of administration could have serious consequences for the animal, the owner, the environment and the consumer if the attenuated virus behaves differently when administered by a different route (e.g. administering a vaccine intended for intramuscular administration in drinking water or feed).
+Use of an unauthorised route of administration could have serious consequences for the animal, the owner, the environment and the consumer if the product behaves differently when administered by a different route (for example, administering a vaccine intended for intramuscular administration in drinking water or feed).

-If a particular animal has characteristics, such as age, general condition or known sensitivity to a particular substance, which the vet judged to present unacceptable risks and to contra-indicate the use of the authorised product, they could conclude that no authorised product existed for that condition in that animal and consider other treatments.
+If you judge a particular animal’s characteristics (such as age, general condition or known sensitivity to a particular substance) to present unacceptable risks and to contra-indicate the use of authorised products, you could conclude that no suitable authorised product existed and consider other treatments.

-If a condition persists following treatment with an authorised product, the vet may consider in a particular case that there is no authorised treatment for that particular condition and that further use of medicines containing substances in the same chemical group is not appropriate.
-In such circumstances it would be legitimate to consider alternatives in accordance with the Cascade.
+If a condition persists following treatment with an authorised product, you may consider that there is no authorised treatment for that particular case and that further use of medicines containing substances in the same chemical group is not appropriate.

 Unavailability of product

-If a product cannot be obtained despite diligent search and in a reasonable time, the vet may conclude that in the circumstances it does not exist.
-In such circumstances the Cascade should be followed to identify a suitable alternative.
-However, it is appreciated that there may be cases where urgency dictates that a vet uses whatever is to hand, whether authorised or not.
-The VMD publishes details of supply issues which have the potential to cause animal welfare issues and provides where possible information on alternative products.
+If a product cannot be obtained despite a thorough search and in a reasonable time, you may conclude that in these circumstances it does not exist.
+You may follow the cascade to identify a suitable alternative.
+However, there may be cases where urgency dictates you use whatever is to hand, whether authorised or not.
+We publish details of supply issues which have the potential to cause animal welfare issues and provide information on alternative products, where possible.

 Animal owner considerations